 - 1. Follow the safety guidelines listed in Safety instructions. - 2.
-If installed, remove the front bezel. - 3.
-Remove the drive carrier or drive blank.
+Follow the procedure listed in Before working inside your system. - 3.
+Remove the front bezel. - 4.
+If installed, remove a drive blank.

-- 1. Slide the drive carrier into the drive slot. - 2.
+- 1. Press the release button on the front of the drive carrier to open the release handle. - 2.
+Insert the drive carrier into the drive slot and push until the drive connects with the backplane. - 3.
 Close the drive carrier release handle to lock the drive in place.